Here's how to start...

 NOTE: This project involves a field component

 Norah’s Island is a 22-acre pristine island on Kennisis Lake.
 The seclusion, and limited access to visitors, makes the island an area where the old growth trees have not been ravaged by current diseases or disturbed by humans.
 The purpose of this study is to preserve the local flora for generations to come.
 Specifically, by completing a seed bank a feasible study for Norah’s Island.
 Students will visit the island to begin the seed collection process and inventory analysis for current plant and tree species.
-This project is designed to span one school year from September to April.
+This project is designed to span one school year from April to September.

 NOTE: This project involves a field component